Zabit Samedov: K-1 & It's Showtime

 He was recruited by top martial arts organization K-1 after achieving several titles in various events between 2004 and 2006.
 He began to fight with consistency by attaining the title of K-1 Fighting Network in Riga in 2006 in Latvia.

 On August 17, 2007, following the K-1 World GP 2007 in Las Vegas event the Nevada State Athletic Commission (NSAC) issued a statement that Samedov tested positive for Stanozolol, an anabolic steroid.

 On 26 April 2008, Samedov competed in K-1 World Grand Prix 2008 in Amsterdam, dispatched Doug Viney and Brian Douwes respectively.
 However, he was beaten by Errol Zimmerman in the final on points.

 On November 29, 2008, Samedov faced Tyrone Spong for the inaugural It's Showtime 95MAX World title, and lost by unanimous decision.

 Samedov fought at the K-1 World Grand Prix 2009 in Łódź where he beat, Mindaugas Sakalauskas by unanimous decision and Raul Cătinaș and Sergei Lascenko to finally make it to the Final 16.
 At the K-1 World Grand Prix 2009 Final 16 Samedov was knocked out by Badr Hari in the first round.
 He's now set to fight Igor Jurković on United Glory 15.

-He faced Xavier Vigney at the K-1 World Grand Prix 2012 in Tokyo Final 16 on October 14, 2012 and totally outclassed the young American, flooring him three times in the first round to win via TKO.
+He faced Xavier Vigney at the K-1 RISING World Grand Prix 2012 in Tokyo final 16 on October 14, 2012 and totally outclassed the young American, flooring him three times in the first round to win via TKO.

-He was scheduled to face Andrei Stoica for the inaugural SUPERKOMBAT Super Cruiserweight Championship at the SUPERKOMBAT World Grand Prix 2012 Final in Bucharest, Romania on December 22 but pulled out due to illness.
+He was scheduled to face Andrei Stoica for the inaugural Superkombat Super Cruiserweight Championship at the Superkombat World Grand Prix 2012 Final in Bucharest, Romania on December 22 but pulled out due to illness.

-At the K-1 World Grand Prix 2012 Final on March 15, 2013, in Zagreb, Croatia, he was originally drawn against Ben Edwards in the quarter-finals.
+At the K-1 World Grand Prix FINAL in Zagreb on March 15, 2013, in Zagreb, Croatia, he was originally drawn against Ben Edwards in the quarter-finals.
 However, Edwards withdrew due to having a fight booked with Paul Slowinski a week later, and was replaced by Badr Hari.
 Samedov was knocked down in round one and received a standing eight count in three, losing a unanimous decision.

-SUPERKOMBAT Fighting Championship
+Superkombat Fighting Championship

-Samedov scored a first round high kick KO over Wiesław Kwaśniewski at SUPERKOMBAT New Heroes 3 in Vienna, Austria on May 10, 2013.
+Samedov scored a first round high kick KO over Wiesław Kwaśniewski at Superkombat - New Heroes 3 in Vienna, Austria on May 10, 2013.